formbricks/formbricks/README.md

 **Try it out in the cloud at [formbricks.com](https://formbricks.com)**

-## 💪 Mission: Make customer-centric decisions based on data.
+## 💪 Mission: Use data to make customer-centric decisions.

-Formbricks helps you apply best practices from data-driven work and experience management to make better business decisions.
-Ask users as they experience your product - and leverage a significantly higher conversion rate.
-Gather all insights you can - including partial submissions and build conviction for the next product decision.
-Better data, better business.
+Making smarter business decisions is made easier with the aid of Formbricks when you employ best practices from data-driven work and experience management.
+Ask users their opinions while they use your product to increase conversion rates considerably.
+Build conviction for the next product decision by gathering all the information you can, including partial submissions.
+Improved data will improve business.

 ### Features